-If advice is needed regarding a particular Child Protection concern, call the Social Services Out of Hours emergency number for Forth Valley (tel.: 01786 470500), the NHS FV Child Protection Nurse Advisors (tel.: 01786 477420) or other appropriate numbers in appendix 4 of the Forth Valley Alcohol & Drug Partnership guideline above.
-It is likely that the key-worker or prescriber of the patient in guestion can also provide support in this context.
+If advice is needed regarding a particular Child Protection concern, call the Social Services Out of Hours emergency number for Forth Valley (tel.: 01786 470500), the NHS FV Child Protection Nurse Advisors Monday -Friday 0830-1630 (tel.: 01786 477420) or other appropriate numbers e.g. Police Scotland.
+It is likely that the key-worker or prescriber of the patient in question can also provide support in this context.